-If the MultiRAE Benzene goes into pump stall (the pump stops, the LEDs flash, and the "Pump Stall" icon appears in the display), check the alignment of the tube and the RAE-Sep Tube Cartridge setting.
+If the MultiRAE or MultiRAE Pro monitor equipped with a 9.8eV lamp goes into pump stall (the pump stops, the LEDs flash, and the "Pump Stall" icon appears in the display), check the alignment of the tube and the RAE-Sep Tube Cartridge setting.
 Also check that the both ends of the tube have been cracked off.
 If one has not been cracked off, the sample will not be able to pass through, causing the pump to stall.